Kronk12/blockhouse-coding-assessment/README.md

 ### Frontend

-- **React**: JavaScript library for building the user interface.
+- **React**: For building the user interface.
-- **Lightweight Charts by TradingView**: For rendering financial charts like the Candlestick chart.
+- **Lightweight Charts by TradingView**: For rendering Candlestick chart.
-- **Recharts**: For creating various types of charts such as Bar, Line, and Pie charts.
+- **Chart.js**: For creating Bar, Line, and Pie charts.
 - **CSS Grid and Flexbox**: For responsive layout design.
-- **Tailwind CSS (optional)**: If used, to quickly style the application.
+- **Tailwind CSS**: Unused.

 ## Approach and Thought Process

 ### Backend

-The backend is built using Django, leveraging Django REST Framework to create RESTful APIs.
-The choice of Django is due to its robustness, ease of use, and built-in features that accelerate development.
+The backend is built using Django as specified by coding assignment.
 API endpoints are designed to be RESTful, ensuring they are intuitive and follow best practices.

 - **`urls.py`**: Defines the API routes.
 - **`views.py`**: Contains the logic for handling requests and returning responses.